microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

          | ``` ge(count(root['ActiveReleaseNames']), 3) ``` | ``` {"ActiveReleaseNames": [ "Release1", "Release2", "Release3"] } ``` | true |
          | ``` and(eq(count(jsonpath('Items[?(@.price<50)]')), 1), eq(count(jsonpath('Items[?(@.price>60)]')), 2)) ``` | ``` {"Items":[{"name":"item1","price":100},{"name":"item2","price":40},{"name":"item3","price":70}]} ``` | true |

     **Cancel**: This section specifies what should happen when the task is canceled.
 Here also you can define the endpoint that should be invoked on cancelation, the http message body that should be sent etc. All the properties, except WaitForCompletion and Expression, that we support in execute section are supported.
-This is an optional section and if you dont specify this section, then VSTS/TFS will not send you cancelation request but will cancel the task in its layer.
+This is an optional section and if you dont specify this section, then Azure Pipelines/TFS will not send you cancelation request but will cancel the task in its layer.

     **Events:** This section is useful when you have a long running task which needs to run asynchronously (waitForCompletion = true).
-So in that flow, VSTS/TFS will invoke your endpoint as defined in the above execute section but your endpoint should send status update events to VSTS/TFS.
-Your can use the [TaskHttpClient](https://github.com/Microsoft/vsts-rm-extensions/tree/master/ServerTaskHelper) to send the events as well as logs to VSTS/TFS server.
-You can configure timeouts for these events which defines how long VSTS/TFS should wait for that event to come before timing out the workflow.
+So in that flow, Azure Pipelines/TFS will invoke your endpoint as defined in the above execute section but your endpoint should send status update events to Azure Pipelines/TFS.
+Your can use the [TaskHttpClient](https://github.com/Microsoft/vsts-rm-extensions/tree/master/ServerTaskHelper) to send the events as well as logs to Azure Pipelines/TFS server.
+You can configure timeouts for these events which defines how long Azure Pipelines/TFS should wait for that event to come before timing out the workflow.
 Max timeout is 72 hours.

     Here are all the event types that are supported: -
     1. TaskAssigned - Raise this event to acknowledge that the ‘execute’ call has been received (optional).